Templatew/Robot-Maze-Navigator/Documentation.md

 ## Overview
 This code controls a robot designed to navigate through a maze.
 It's part of a robotics simulation conducted in CoppeliaSim with HoroSim.
 The robot utilizes proximity sensors for wall-following and a light sensor for color detection.
 The navigation strategy combines following walls and random movement to explore the maze efficiently.

+## Global Behavior of the Robot

+The robot's navigation strategy in the maze is governed by a series of logical steps and mode switches to ensure comprehensive exploration and the achievement of its objectives.
+The behavior can be summarized as follows:

+1. **Initial Strategy - Follow Right Wall**:
+   - At the start, the robot adheres to a wall-following algorithm where it keeps the right wall in proximity.
+This strategy is effective for initial exploration and helps in mapping the periphery of the maze.

+2. **Switch to Random Mode**:
+   - If the robot returns to the starting position (the red case) without having detected the black case, it implies that the right wall-following strategy has not led to the goal.
+Consequently, the robot switches to a "random" navigation algorithm.
+This change in strategy is aimed at exploring the central or unvisited parts of the maze that might not be reachable with the wall-following approach.

+3. **Objective Completion - Finding the Black Case**:
+   - The primary objective for the robot is to find a black case within the maze.
+Once the robot detects a black case, it changes its goal to finding its way back to the red case (the starting position).

+4. **Returning to the Start**:
+   - After finding the black case, the robot aims to navigate back to the starting point.
+The strategy employed for the return journey may vary, but it typically involves either continuing the random navigation or switching back to a wall-following approach, depending on the maze's structure and the robot's current position.

+5. **Adaptive Strategy**:
+   - Throughout its navigation, the robot continually adapts its strategy based on the environmental feedback obtained through its sensors.
+This adaptive approach allows the robot to effectively deal with the dynamic and unpredictable nature of the maze environment.

+### Note
+- The values of various variables, especially those related to sensors and the PID controller, have been determined through trial and error.
+Depending on the simulation setup and the specific characteristics of the PC used (in this case, an i9-11900k processor), these variables may need to be adjusted for optimal performance.

 ## Pin Definitions and Sensor Indices
 - Pins for motors and sensors are defined for easy reference and modification.
 - Sensor indices (`sensors_FL`, `sensors_FR`, etc.) provide a clear, consistent way to refer to each sensor's data.